 The temple grounds cover 330,000 square meters

-This is the main training temple of Soto Zen, and over 200 trainee monks reside here
+This is the primary training temple of Soto Zen, and over 200 trainee monks reside here

-Stretching over 330,000 square meters, there are 70 structures on the temple grounds.
-Only a select few of the main buildings are open for public viewing, including the Founders Hall that contains the ashes of Dogen and his successors.
+With an area of over 330,000 square meters, there are 70 structures spread across the temple grounds.
+Only a select few of the main buildings are open to the public, including the Founders Hall that contains the ashes of Dogen and his successors.
 The buildings are all connected by covered halls which are meticulously cleaned daily by the trainee monks as part of their training.

-There are a number of important Buddhist artifacts housed in Eiheiji, such as the Fukan-zanzen-gi, a text written by Dogen himself in 1233 upon his return from China.
-This text is essentially an instruction book on Zen meditation, and is registered as an Important Cultural Property by the Japanese government.
+There are a number of important Buddhist artifacts housed in Eiheiji, such as the Fukan-zazen-gi, a text written by Dogen himself in 1233 upon his return from China.
+This text is essentially an instruction book on Zen meditation and is registered as an Important Cultural Property by the Japanese government.

-Visitors to Eihei-ji can also practice Zen meditation at the disciplinary hall.
+Visitors to Eiheiji can practice Zen meditation at the disciplinary hall.
 For those who want to experience the everyday life of trainee monks, one-day and three-day meditation retreats are available.
-Visitors taking part in these retreats eat, sleep and train just as the monks do — including a 3:30 a.m. start to the day.
+Visitors taking part in these retreats eat, sleep and train just as the monks do, including a 3:30 a.m. start to the day.
 Though far from an easy experience, it is a truly rewarding one.